KyleProtho/AnalysisToolBox/Python/analysistoolbox/README.md

 ## Usage

-There are many submodules in the AnalysisToolBox package, each with their own functions.
-The following is a list of the submodules:
+There are many modules in the analysistoolbox package, each with their own functions.
+The following is a list of the modules:

-* Calculus
+* calculus
-* DataCollection
+* data_collection
-* DataProcessing
+* data_processing
-* DescriptiveAnalytics
+* descriptive_analytics
-* FileManagement
+* file_management
-* HypothesisTesting
+* hypothesis_testing
-* LinearAlgebra
+* linear_algebra
-* Statistics
+* statistics
-* Visualizations
+* visualizations

 ### Calculus